Skip the line and renew your vehicle registration online.

 A renewal notice confirming your current address.

 Did you move?
-Update your address before you begin your renewal application.
+Update your address at least 3 days before you begin your renewal application.

 Your payment information.